BeastNectus/BeastNectus/README.md

 I specialize in building **high-performance apps** with **Laravel, React, Next.js, Node.js, and MySQL** — and I’ve been lucky enough to integrate cool stuff like **OpenAI** and **Meta Graph API** into real-world projects.

 When I’m not coding, you’ll find me:
-- 🛠 Optimizing code until it runs 50% faster
+- 🛠 Optimizing code until it runs twice as fast
 - 🎨 Tweaking UI/UX until users actually smile
 - 🤖 Experimenting with AI integrations
 - ☕ Refueling with coffee while debugging